-A fixed-rate mortgage is one in which the interest rate is, well, fixed, meaning the borrower pays the same interest rate over the entire term of the loan, usually 15 or 30 years.
+A fixed-rate mortgage, or FRM, is one in which the interest rate is fixed.
+The borrower pays the same interest rate over the entire term of the loan, usually 15 or 30 years.

 The fixed interest rate also means the monthly payment amount is fixed, making this a popular type of mortgage for those who want to plan ahead to ensure that their mortgage payment will fit their budget.

 FRMs protect buyers from rising interest rates; no matter what happens with the market, they can rest assured their rates will stay the same.

 On the other hand, FRMs can preclude borrowers from benefiting when interest rates drop — which leads us to another popular type of mortgage.

 An adjustable-rate mortgage, or ARM, has an interest rate that fluctuates over the term of the loan based on the market.
-These loans generally begin with a relatively short period when the interest rate is fixed—known as the fixed-rate period—before switching to the variable interest rate.
+These loans generally begin with a relatively short period when the interest rate is fixed — known as the fixed-rate period — before switching to the variable interest rate.

 ARMs are attractive for a variety of reasons.
 For one thing, the interest rate during the introductory fixed-rate period is often lower than it is in FRMs, meaning the borrower can enjoy smaller payments at the beginning of the mortgage.

-ARMs may also allow borrowers to benefit when market rates drop, though, obviously, if market rates increase, so can the borrower’s monthly payment.
-(Some ARMs include clauses limiting the annual and life-of-loan adjustments and creating rate caps, which can help protect buyers, but it’s still not the same kind of peace of mind available from FRMs.)
+ARMs may also allow borrowers to benefit when market rates drop.
+Though, if market rates increase, so can the borrower’s monthly payment.
+Some ARMs include clauses limiting the annual and life-of-loan adjustments and creating rate caps, which can help protect buyers, but it’s still not the same kind of peace of mind available from FRMs.